Dragon8029/100-days-of-code/Attempt4.md

 *Aug 20, 2018*

 Due to being on a houseboat and not having internet, I decided to read "Learn Enough Command Line to be Dangerous" as I have it saved on my computer.

+##A4D19:
+*Aug 21, 2018*

+Continued reading "Learn Enough Command Line to be Dangerous".
+Not much getting accomplished due to being on the houseboat.